STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 |hpx| is a C++ Standard Library for Concurrency and Parallelism.
 This means that
 it implements all of the corresponding facilities as defined by the C++ Standard.
-Additionally, in |hpx| we implement functionalities proposed as part of the ongoing C++ standardization process.
+Additionally, |hpx| implements functionalities proposed as part of the ongoing C++ standardization process.
 This section focuses on the features available in |hpx| for parallel and concurrent computation on a single node, although many of the features presented here are also implemented to work in the